1988 IRA attacks in the Netherlands

-The Provisional IRA carried out two separate attacks on the same day on 1 May 1988 against British military personnel in the Netherlands which resulted in the deaths of three RAF members and another three being injured.
+The Provisional IRA carried out two separate attacks on 1 May 1988 against British military personnel in the Netherlands which resulted in the deaths of three RAF members and another three being injured.
 It was the worst attack suffered by the British security forces during The Troubles from 1969 to 1998 in mainland Europe.

 Background

 1988 was one of the worst years of the Troubles conflict in terms of violence during the 1980s.
 It saw an increase in IRA activity, a new campaign of sectarian killings by loyalist paramilitaries, and a heavy response by the British Army to IRA attacks.
 On 6 March the SAS shot dead 3 IRA members in Gibraltar.
 On 16 March at the funerals of the IRA volunteers shot in Gibraltar, a loyalist UDA volunteer killed an IRA member, Kevin Brady, as well as 2 civilians and injured dozens of other people in a grenade and gun attack at Milltown cemetery in Belfast.
 At Brady's funeral, two plain clothed, off-duty, British Army corporals were cornered by an angry crowd who assumed they were under attack and the IRA killed both of them.
 In May, the UVF killed 3 Catholic civilians and injured 9 in a gun attack in a Belfast pub.
 On 15 June, 7 people were killed, first 6 British soldiers were killed in the Lisburn van bombing and then the IRA shot dead a UVF member.

 On 7 July, an IRA member and 2 civilians were killed in a premature bomb explosion.
 Later that month on 23 July the IRA killed a family of three in a botched operation in Armagh.
-On 20 August the IRA killed 8 British soldiers and injured a further 28 in the Ballygawley bus bombing, this was the worst attack suffered from the British army since 1982.
+On 20 August the IRA killed 8 British soldiers and injured a further 28 in the Ballygawley bus bombing, this was the worst attack suffered by the British army since 1982.
 Ten days later on 30 August the SAS shot dead 3 more IRA Volunteers at Drumnakilly.
 One day later 3 civilians were killed when somebody triggered an IRA booby-trap bomb by mistake.
 Twenty-nine people were killed in the month of August alone.
 104 people died in 1988 compared to 61 in 1986 and 57 in 1985.
 It was the worst year since 1982 when 110 people were killed.

 Previous attacks in mainland Europe

-The IRA and other Republican paramilitaries such as the Irish National Liberation Army (INLA) had been carrying out attacks against British military personnel and British diplomats on mainland Europe since the mid 1970s.
+The IRA and other Republican paramilitaries such as the Irish National Liberation Army (INLA) had been carrying out attacks against British military personnel and British diplomats on mainland Europe since the mid-1970s.
 Prominent attacks included: